 Rachel has a commercial and common law practice, with a particular focus on (i) commercial & insurance disputes, (ii) product liability and health & safety, (iii) personal injury, and (iv) property.
+She is recommended as a leading junior for commercial litigation by the Legal 500.
 She regularly appears in court, at both trial and appellate level, and is equally at home working as sole counsel or as a member of a larger team.

 Recent instructions include: representing multiple defendants in a conspiracy claim arising out of joint venture arrangements brought by the Libyan Investment Authority; acting for one of the biggest Claimant groups in the Volkswagen Emissions Litigation; advising in the early stages of a high value ad hoc arbitration relating to the collapse of a partnership; and acting for a litigation funder in a complex commercial conspiracy claim proceeding in the Supreme Court in Gibraltar.